 Today I have a yellow prompt just for Lake Writers.
 The photo is from Pixabay and I used Picmonkey to add a yellow overlay.
 I have always thought ideas would be yellow if you could see them.
 Probably related to the iconic incandescent light bulb coming on over your head having a yellow glow.
 This prompt came to be because I was discussing Baldar Blunts and SCA archery with a friend.

 I am sure you noticed that poor orange has been left out and my neurotic friend Roy G. Biv won't just let me skip orange so I need your help.
 I must be honest and tell you all the reason there is no orange is because my brain just went on strike.
 Over at Ink Dipped Moon I'm running a contest to try and find an idea for the orange category and the prize is a $20 Amazon gift card.
 Go check out the rules, but hurry entry ends 11:45pm on March 31st.
 Be sure to check back on April 1st when voting begins and April 5th when the winner is announced.
 Good luck.
+Do you ever use writing prompts to get started or break through writers block?
+Where do you find the best ones?
+Let us know in the comments.

 A while ago I was privileged enough to have two writing friends send me their manuscripts to read.
 At the time I had no idea what a Beta Reader was or how I should proceed.
-Instead I got bogged down in line edits and I was afraid to tell them how I felt for fear of offending them.
+Instead I got bogged down in line edits and I wasafraid to tell them how I felt for fear of offending them.
 Sadly, I ended up not sending anything back to them and I felt horrible about it.
 I was a BAD Beta Reader.
 Don’t be like me!
 Here is what I have learned since then about the benefits of having a GOOD beta reader and how to be one.

 First let's talk about the benefits.
 You’ve written your novel, gone through a few drafts, and you feel pretty comfortable with your manuscript.
-Now you may think that it’s time to ship it off to an editor.
+Now youmay think that it’s time to ship it off to an editor.
 But sending it to a few Beta Readers first can be a better option.
 In contrast to an editor, a Beta Reader will give you more of the big picture.
 If you end up making lots of changes it would be better to make those changes before you send it off to an editor.
-It could save you the time and money of having it edited twice.
+It could save you the time and money ofhavingit edited twice.
 A second, third, fourth opinion is always a good plan especially with something you've put so much work into.
 You want to make sure it's the best it can be before an agent/publisher sees it.
 This is even more true for those self-publishing.
 With an agent or publisher you will automatically be getting more opinions as it goes through the process of publication.
 With self-publishing you are the only judge of your manuscripts readiness...unless you utilize your Beta Readers.

 What a Beta Reader will tell you: